New @ The Zoo

 When the exhibit is near completion we will bring two zoo-born groups to the Houston Zoo – a family and a male bachelor group.
 Guests will view our gorillas in the African Forest from several perspectives: eye-to-eye through reinforced glass panels, from above on elevated walkways, or across other invisible barriers.
 The addition of red river hogs will further enhance their natural habitat.

 Your support is critical to our capital campaign.
 Your gift will help transport millions of guests through an exploration of the African Forest at the Houston Zoo while helping them understand the importance of protecting wildlife and wild places.
-We are well on our way to reaching the $28 million needed to support this significant enhancement to our Zoo, but there are still funds to raise.
+We have reached our $27 million campaign goal, but there are still funds to raise for this $29 million project.
 If you would like to be a part of this journey, please consider making a contribution to help bring gorillas to the Houston Zoo.

 If you have further questions or need additional information, please contact the Development Department at 713-533-6819 or email@example.com.